revaldinho/cpc_pascal/README.md

 AMSDOS version or if editing on a modern machine and storing files on .dsk images for use with emulators or USB/SD card systems.

-The two utilities here written in Python3 do the same task on Linux or MacOS:
+The two utilities here written in Python3 do the same task as TOAMS and FROMAMS on Linux or MacOS:

-  o asc2pas.py
+  * asc2pas.py
-  o pas2asc.py
+  * pas2asc.py

 Both will translate from the AMSDOS file format to and from plain ASCII text.
-Optionally both and strip or add line numbers (necessary only for Hisoft's built in editor rather than the language itself) so that syntax colouring can be used in Emacs or other editors.
+Optionally both can strip or add line numbers (necessary only for Hisoft's built in editor rather than the language itself) so that syntax colouring can be used in Emacs or other editors.